-In possession of a useful clue in a search or investigation; following a trail that will likely lead to the discovery or acquisition of something.
+In possession of a useful clue in a search or investigation.‘he might be on the scent of something’

 - ‘Within the French secret service, there were a few outright untrustworthy, such as one lieutenant whose blather on a cafe terrace put the Germans on the scent of these listening officers.’

 - ‘But it takes more than that to deter a tabloid hound on the scent of fast-breaking international news.’